Nikhilagarwalgk/React_Notes/All polyfill.md

  and at one time only three bars should be filling the bar one bar should take 2 sec to fill

+@ How to iterate through a number in react?